Defense Spending, Aerospace, and the California Economy

 • Year: 1993

-This report is part of the RAND Corporation monograph report series.
-The monograph/report was a product of the RAND Corporation from 1993 to 2003.
-RAND monograph/reports presented major research findings that addressed the challenges facing the public and private sectors.
+This publication is part of the RAND monograph report series.
+The monograph report was a product of RAND from 1993 to 2003.
+RAND monograph reports presented major research findings that addressed the challenges facing the public and private sectors.
 They included executive summaries, technical documentation, and synthesis pieces.

-This research in the public interest was supported by RAND, using discretionary funds made possible by the generosity of RAND's donors, the fees earned on client-funded research, and independent research and development (IR&D) funds provided by the Department of Defense.
+This research in the public interest was supported by RAND using discretionary funds made possible by the generosity of RAND's donors, the fees earned on client-funded research, or independent research and development (IR&D) funds provided by the Department of Defense.

-The RAND Corporation is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
+RAND is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
 RAND's publications do not necessarily reflect the opinions of its research clients and sponsors.